Kashyap-Nirmal/Practice_Modules/PHP/User_IP/README.md

 # Practice_Modules.PHP.User_IP
-Fetch the details from live ip on requests and add them into SQL database for records.
+Fetched the details from live ip during request and add the details into SQL database for records.

 Snap from cellphone